ConnerHansen/oo.js/README.md

     });

+  /**
-  /// Bloodhound extends Dog because a bloodhound is a dog extend(
+   * Bloodhound extends Dog because a bloodhound is a dog, but does
+   * not need to change anything other than the public interface.
+   */
+  extend(
     self.Dog,
     function Bloodhound(name) {